marymaryem/mobility-in-sousse-research/README.md

 1. At which zones and time slots is demand consistently outpacing supply?
 2. Which of the four service failure types dominates — and does it vary by location and hour?
-3. Can we predict passenger demand 30–60 minutes ahead with sufficient accuracy to be operationally useful?
+3. Can we predict wait severity and failure case type based on boarding zone, time slot, and travel frequency?
 4. What is the measurable contribution of bus unreliability to louage overcrowding?
 5. What low-cost interventions (scheduling coordination, physical infrastructure, signage) would close the gap?